euler-xyz/evk-periphery/docs/swaps.md

   In this mode, the swapper will check how much debt a provided account has (including current interest accrued), compare it with a target debt the user requests, and the amount already held by the swapper contract, and by exact output trade will buy exactly the amount required to repay the debt (down to the target amount).
 In most cases the target amount will be zero, which means the mode can be used to close debt positions without leaving any dust.

-  After buing the necessary amount, the swapper will automatically execute `repay` on the liability vault for the user.
+  After buying the necessary amount, the swapper will automatically execute `repay` on the liability vault for the user.

   If at the time the swap is executed, the swapper contract holds more funds than necessary to repay to the target debt, the swap is not carried out, but instead the debt is repaid and any surplus of the output token is deposited for the account in the liability vault.
 This allows combined swaps to safely target high ratios of exact input swaps vs exact output remainders.
 The exact input swap doesn't know the exact amount of output that will be received and it can 'over-swap' more than is necessary to repay the debt.
 Because the surplus doesn't revert the transaction, high ratios of better priced exact input swaps can be targeted by the UI.